Madoff trustee largely prevails in 233 lawsuits

 He has held some of that back because of litigation, including two cases involving the U.S. Supreme Court.

-Picard wants the Supreme Court to review a lower court decision barring him from clawing back money in the six years before Madoff’s firm went bankrupt because of a “stockbroker defense” available to customers.
+Picard wants that court to review a lower court decision barring him from clawing back money in the six years before Madoff’s firm went bankrupt because of a so-called “stockbroker defense” available to customers.

 Meanwhile, some Madoff victims have until July 20 to ask the Supreme Court to review a separate decision denying them interest and inflation adjustments on their claims.